RuminantFarmSystems/RuFaS/SC_redesign/Crop_and_Soil/manager/example_rotations.md

 This document is meant to outline how the `CropInput` system should work.

+The input data is parsed and used to create a `CropScheduleSpec`, which determines how a crop should be scheduled in a field, and `CropRotation` which is a container for multiple `CropScheduleSpec`s.
+The `CropRotation` class should be created when `Field`s are initialized and each field should have their own component `CropRotation`.

 ## Scheduling an individual crop practice

 The `CropScheduleSpec` class is a dataclass that contains the specifications of the timings of management practices concerning the planting and harvesting of individual crops.
 The specification of this class should be flexible and allow for different types of patterns.

 Below are examples for how crop management might be specified.